Ottobock: 1990 until today

 In August 2025, several international newspapers reported on an upcoming initial public offering in fall 2025.

 Controversies

-Despite Russian invasion of Ukraine, Ottobock continues its operations in Russia, including maintaining a manufacturing site in Tolyatti.
+Despite the Russian invasion of Ukraine, Ottobock continues its operations in Russia, including maintaining a manufacturing site in Tolyatti.

 Corporate affairs

 Ownership

 The largest shareholder of Ottobock SE & Co.
 KGaA is Näder Holding GmbH & Co.
 KG, which is headquartered in Duderstadt.
 It is 100 percent owned by the owner family Näder, the direct descendants of the company founder Otto Bock.
 A further 20 percent is held by the Swedish financial investor EQT who completed the sell-back in March 2024 to the family Näder.

 Hans Georg Näder publicly stated that he intended to float Ottobock via an initial public offering]scheduled for 2022, despite previously announcing the intention to take Ottobock public in 2015.
 In February 2022, the company delayed the initial public offering to September 2022.
 According to Reuters, Ottobock announced in May 2022 that it would not pursue the initial public offering due to market conditions, while company insiders claimed the company is unlikely to reach the target valuation of five to six billion euros.